1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1972-S Proof Nickel Value

 Most 1972-S proof nickels trade around $3.79, with lower-grade loose specimens selling for approximately 45 cents.
 The typical specimen grades between PR65 and PR68, showing excellent surfaces and sharp strike quality.
-These values reflect the coin’s collector-focused production and strong survival rates.
 The auction record stands at $4,313 for a PR67 specimen.

 1972-S Proof Nickel Price/Grade Chart